ajaygautam/ajaygautam-com/_posts/2015-11-15-configuration-as-code.md

 Version control systems are very good at notifying on events.
 Tie in tooling around those notifications to enable automation.
 This makes it easy to validate changes, and auto-magically deploy them to their appropriate locations.

 ## Independent release cadence
-An automated configuration management system allows configuration to be released on a separate cadence than the application binaries.
+An automated configuration system allows configuration to be released on a separate cadence than the application binaries.
 This leads to a faster turn around time for configuration changes.

 ## Reduction in environment errors
 Ever run into a situation where a support guy updated a CSV file in production to make a report work correctly, but forgot to save the update / notify anyone about it?
 The next release will wipe out that change and break functionality (in production!).
 Automation around configuration management reduces errors and moves companies towards ensuring environments have consistent configuration.